ktmeaton/NCBImeta/annotate/README_Annotate.md

 	GCF_000013805.1; Complete Genome; 2006; Retained
 	Close relatives of 195/P (broken up by it, poorly supported)

+- PBM19: No metadata to be found.
+REMOVED.

 - Pestoides F: Duplicates present
 	GCF_000834315.1: Complete Genome; 2015; 723X; Removed SAMN03121016
 	GCF_000016445.1: Complete Genome; 2007; Retained

+- PEXU2: No metadata to be found.
+REMOVED.

+- SCPM-O-B-6706 and 6906 are duplicates:
+	Taking the most recent assemblies of each of these.

 ## Recoding
 - BioSample "KIM10+" is the original KIM genome sequenced (according to Bioproject accession in Cui et al. (2013))